-A case study conducted by Quanta found that reducing page load time for lingerie retailer ETAM significantly increased conversions.
+A case study conducted by Quanta found that reducing page load time for lingerie retailer ETAM significantly increased ecommerce conversions on mobile.
 After they reduced the load time from 1.2 seconds to 500 milliseconds, their time spent per visit increased by 21% and page views per session increased by 28%.
 There was also a 20% increase in their conversion rate.

 #2: Enhance Mobile User Experience

-Previously, we talked about the Adobe study, which found that many mobile shoppers switch to desktops to complete their purchases.
+Previously, we discussed that many mobile shoppers switch to desktops to complete their purchases.
 Some of them do so because navigation is easier or because they want to view the images in a larger screen.